Roseville Spousal Support Lawyer

 Factors Determining Spousal Support

-- Higher-earning spouse's salary: Take 40% of the net salary of the higher-earning spouse.
+• Higher-earning spouse's salary: Calculate 40% of the net income of the higher-earning spouse.

 Call The Law Offices of James-Phillip V.M.
 Anderson at (916) 791-7273 or fill out our online contact form to arrange for a consultation.